 Aside from the quantity though, the quality of content also matters.
 High quality content attracts more inbound links thereby increasing your site’s authority.
 This, in turn, helps improve your search rankings as well.

 The most fundamental part of SEO is the use of keywords.
 Relevant keywords must first be researched, used, and then tracked.
 But the only way to apply all this is by placing the keywords strategically into your content.

 Keywords are, therefore, useless without content, which is precisely where Content Marketing comes in the picture.
 Content Marketing creates and distributes content using the keywords that you are targeting.

-In terms of link building, you would think that this is just a job for SEO.
-However, this is far from the truth.
-The best way to build links is to create better content.
+When it comes to link building, which is an essential part of SEO, the best way to build links is to create better content.
 The higher the quality the content, the more sites will be interested to link back to you and blogger outreach will be easier.